-To really assess vapings status as a culture of subculture, we can simply examine if the e-cigarette community has the previously mentioned traits of a culture.
+To really assess vaping’s status as a culture or subculture, we can simply examine if the e-cigarette community has the previously mentioned traits of a culture.

 Does the vaping community possess symbols they use to communicate?
-While this is debatable, some could consider just the appearance of an e-cigarette a badge of pride for many vapers and there are several recognizable brands across the country.
+While this is debatable, some could consider just the appearance of an e-cigarette a badge of pride for many vapers.
+Symbols also represent several recognizable brands across the country.

-Anyone familiar with the vaping community would definitely argue that there many shared beliefs from the best way to build your e-cigarette to the idea that 6 mg e-juice is probably a little strong.
-Obviously like any culture there are schisms and while vaping’s schisms aren’t as divisive as who the true successor to the Prophet Mohammad really is, what e-juice flavor is the best has inspired some contentious debates.
+Anyone familiar with the vaping community would definitely argue that there many shared beliefs.
+Those beliefs range from the best way to build your e-cigarette to the idea that 6 mg e-juice is probably a little strong.
+Obviously like any culture there are schisms.
+And while vaping’s schisms aren’t as divisive as who the true successor to the Prophet Mohammad really is, what e-juice flavor is the best has inspired some contentious debates.

 Do vapers have their own language?
 Does the word “dripper” mean anything to you?
 No?
 Then you probably don’t vape.
 Vaping jargon is so expansive that a website dedicated to the e-cigarette community, E-Cigology has built a glossary of e-cigarette jargon for the uninitiated.
 Not only is there a unique language but vaping has its own dictionary!

 Is vaping a culture?
-Even by the fairly high standards of sociology, it seems fairly clear that the e-cigarette community fulfills the definition of a culture and it has become a very fulfilling hobby for millions of people.
-When Herbert A. Gilbert patented his concept of a “smokeless non-tobacco cigarette” in 1963, he was simply trying to find a healthier way for smokers to smoke, and as a result he could be considered the patriarch of a whole new American culture.
+Even by the fairly high standards of sociology, it seems fairly clear that the e-cigarette community fulfills the definition of a culture.
+Vaping is a very fulfilling hobby for millions of people.
+When Herbert A. Gilbert patented his concept of a “smokeless non-tobacco cigarette” in 1963, he was simply trying to find a healthier way for smokers to smoke.
+As a result he could be considered the patriarch of a whole new American culture.